 In 1640 AD, Kada Zong was abolished

-In 1643 AD, Gaden Photsang Regime was established by the 5th Dalai Lama, which govern three Zong (Qiaga Zong, Voka Zong, Sangri Zong) of Sangri area
+In 1643 AD, Gaden Photsang Regime was established by the 5th Dalai Lama, which governed three Zong (Qiaga Zong, Voka Zong, Sangri Zong) of Sangri area

-In 1721, after the seventh Dalai Lama came to power, Sangri Zong became the manor of Sangpo family, as well as an administrative agency of Tibetan local government.
+In 1721, after the 7th Dalai Lama came to power, Sangri Zong became the manor of Sangpo family, as well as an administrative agency of Tibetan local government.

 In 1912, Kashag regime set up Lhoka(Shannan) Jiqiao to govern Sangri area